 The Company continues its efforts to maximize value including evaluation of operating alternatives (e.g. contract mining, electrification, conveyance vs. haul), infrastructure improvement, management changes, higher margin markets and other markets for Ulaan Ovoo coal, methods to upgrade coal quality and pursuit of financial arrangements including strategic partner or joint venture arrangements or the sale of a portion or the entire project.
-One of these efforts is to penetrate the urban residential market in Mongolia (total estimated consumption of approximately 700 - 900 thousand tonnes a year in the cities of Ulaanbaatar, Erdenet, and Darkhan) and further increase coal sales to Russia.
-Pursuit of the river diversion will also continue.
+One of these efforts is to continue the pursuit to penetrate the urban residential market in Mongolia (total estimated consumption of approximately 700 - 900 thousand tonnes a year in the cities of Ulaanbaatar, Erdenet, and Darkhan).
+Pursuit of the river diversion continues despite the ministries temporary halt of work during the period before the national elections.
 Completion of the diversion will ensure that Company retains the licenses and decrease the pumping requirement.

-Prophecy will continue to pursue government support to pave the 136km road between the Ulaan Ovoo mine and the Sukhbaatar railway station, as well as to build a 56km 35kv power line from nearby Tsagaannuur soum to bring power to Ulaan Ovoo.
-Both infrastructure initiatives, if implemented, will significantly reduce the operating cost of Prophecy's Ulaan Ovoo operation and increase the likelihood of sustainable mining operations at Ulaan Ovoo.
+Repair and paving of the 136km road between the Ulaan Ovoo mine and the Sukhbaatar railway station has started.
+Prophecy continues to pursue government support to build a 56km 35kv power line from nearby Tsagaannuur soum to bring power to Ulaan Ovoo.
+Both infrastructure initiatives will significantly reduce the operating cost of Prophecy's Ulaan Ovoo operation and increase the likelihood of sustainable mining operations at Ulaan Ovoo.

-Drilling required as part of the annual license diligence is planned for the Khujirt license.
+Drilling required as part of the annual license diligence is planned for the Khujirt license for late 2016.
 The potential sale of the license will continue to be pursued.